ventz/openconnect-gui-menu-bar/README.md

 ## 1. Get the latest BitBar release:
 https://github.com/matryer/bitbar/releases

-BitBar provides an easy way to put "things" (for output and input) in your OS X Menu Bar.
+BitBar provides an easy way to put "things" (for output and input) in your OS X/Mac OS Menu Bar.

 Just unzip the release in your /Application folder and launch BitBar.
 It will ask you to create (or select) a folder to use for your scripts.

+Obviously make sure you have installed openconnect too :)
+`brew install openconnect`

 ## 2. Edit the "openconnect.sh" and follow the steps inside to customize: